 In addition to the number of design iterations, the stage at which design changes need to be implemented is equally important; the earlier in the overall process, the cheaper a design change can be realized.
 This drastically narrows down the scope of possible design changes, making only small, incremental design modifications possible at a later stage.

 So how exactly would that apply to the engineering problem at hand?
-Here are a few compelling reasons to use simulation in the design of an insulated shipping box and predicting its performance:
+Here are a few compelling reasons to use simulation in the design of an insulated shipping box and predict its performance:

-- Reduced development costs – Working with simulation software will help to significantly reduce the number of thermal tests to which the packaging solution must undergo.
-This contributes to reducing the development costs by eliminating the need to manufacture a physical prototype while saving time and minimizing environmental impacts of laboratory testing, which consumes significant energy to simulate extreme hot and cold climatic conditions.
+- Reduced development costs.
+Working with simulation software will help to significantly reduce the number of thermal tests that the packaging solution must undergo.
+This contributes to reducing the development costs by eliminating the need to manufacture a physical prototype while saving time and minimizing the environmental impact of laboratory testing, which consumes significant energy to simulate extreme hot and cold climatic conditions.

-- Reduced risk – By simulating the efficiency of a packaging solution against logistic profiles not provided for initial qualification, designers can validate their designs and increase its reliability.
+- Reduced risk.
+By simulating the efficiency of a packaging solution against logistic profiles not provided for initial qualification, designers can validate their design and increase its reliability.

 - Accessibility – Traditional software needs to be installed locally on a supercomputer, which just sits idly most of the time.
 With SimScale, all computations are done in the cloud—all you need is a standard web browser.